 If the event overwhelms your jurisdiction's ability to respond and recover at the local level, your local unit of government (city, village, county, etc.) should declare a "State of Emergency."

-The County Emergency Management Director must submit a Uniform Disaster Situation Report (UDSR) form to within 24 hours of the disaster.
+The County Emergency Management Director must submit a Uniform Disaster Situation Report (UDSR) form to the UDSR board in WebEOC, within 72 hours of the end of a disaster incident period.
 Updates to the UDSR should be updated as necessary as the situation evolves or as time permits.

-The UDSR captures damages to the private sector (homes, businesses, agricultural) and public sector (debris clearance, protective measures, roads/culverts, utility damage, recreational facilities).
+The UDSR captures damages to the private sector (homes and businesses) and public sector (debris clearance, protective measures, roads/culverts, utility damage, recreational facilities).
 It also provides an opportunity for Local Emergency Management Directors to describe actions taken at the local level and those responsible for them, such as:

 - The Highway Commissioner closed County Road P and Spring Drive at 5:00 am